Sahamati/aa-sdk-security-guidelines/android-sdk.md

 ### **3. The activities exposed by the SDK should disable capturing of screenshots taken either manually or programmatically.**

 Note: **Required**
-Again this is to protect sensitive information to be captured by any outside process.
+- Again this is to protect sensitive information to be captured by any outside process.
+- Especially parts which show personal info and bank account information

 To prevent screen capturing, android provides enough security to block either screenshot or recording for that particular activity by setting the “[FLAG\_SECURE](https://developer.android.com/reference/android/view/WindowManager.LayoutParams#FLAG\_SECURE)” attribute in the activity window.
 The FLAG\_SECURE attribute will also exclude the activity view from google assistant, read more about it [here](https://developer.android.com/training/articles/assistant#excluding\_views)**.**